yii2tech/content/README.md

 ## Internationalization <span id="internationalization"></span>

-In case you have a multi-lingual project and its content should vary depending on chose interface language, the best way to handle it will be usage of composite content IDs.
+In case you have a multi-lingual project and its content should vary depending on chosen interface language, the best way to handle it will be usage of composite content IDs.
 Such ID should include actual language as its part.
 For example: instead of using 'about', you should operate 'en/about', 'ru/about' and so on.
-File-based storages like [[yii2tech\content\PhpStorage]] and [[yii2tech\content\JsonStorage]] are able to operate sub-folders.
+File-based storages like [[\yii2tech\content\PhpStorage]] and [[\yii2tech\content\JsonStorage]] are able to operate sub-folders.
 So the source files structure will look like following:

 ```
 data/